Major League Baseball on television: Regional broadcasters

-Major League Baseball games not broadcast exclusively by its national media partners are televised by local broadcast stations and regional sports networks, which present sports programming of interest to their respective region.
-Some MLB broadcasters are members of chains such as NBC Sports Regional Networks and FanDuel Sports Network, and some teams' regional networks are independent of these chains.
+Major League Baseball games not broadcast exclusively by its national media partners are televised by local broadcast stations and regional sports networks.
 Beginning in 2023, MLB has been directly responsible for the production and distribution of several teams' regional broadcasts via its MLB Local Media division.
-Some teams own partial or majority stakes in their regional broadcaster.
-Regionally broadcast MLB games are subject to blackouts; games from outside of a viewer's designated market are blacked out to protect the regional team.
-Premium services like MLB.tv and MLB Extra Innings make regionally broadcast, out-of-market games available to viewers for an extra cost.
+Regionally broadcast MLB games are subject to blackouts.
+Premium services like MLB.tv and MLB Extra Innings make regionally broadcast games available to out-of-market fans for an extra cost.
+Of MLB's 30 clubs, 14 have their games primarily produced by MLB Local Media for distribution in their local markets by Internet streaming and television broadcast; including these, 22 teams have local broadcasts that are streamed by MLB to local viewers using a direct-to-consumer subscription model.

 Certain national regular season telecasts on ESPN, FS1, and TBS, as well as all MLB Network regular season telecasts, are non-exclusive, and may also air in tandem with telecasts of the game by local broadcasters.
 However, national telecasts of these games may be blacked out in the participating teams' markets, to protect the local broadcaster.

 In previous years, postseason coverage was shared between the national and local broadcasters, but starting with the 1984 postseason, all games became exclusive to MLB's national TV partners.